Learn our story, from the beginning and into the future.

 President/CEO/Funeral DirectorRead Bio

 In his off time, Steve enjoys playing piano for the Chapman Cultural Center, many of the assisted, skilled and independent care centers as well as a church organist for St. Paul the Apostle Catholic Church and Liberty United Methodist Church in Spartanburg.
 He recently became pianist of Worship Care, a specialized ministry for those suffering with Alzheimer's and their care givers.
+As of late, one might find him on the piano at Dray Bar and Grill in Spartanburg on designated evenings during the dinner hour.
 He has an interest in Classic Cadillac Collecting and to currently has three 1970 Cadillac's.
 He is a member of the South Carolina Funeral Director's Association, Northern Solano Lodge, #2534, Order of Son's of Italy in American and Italian Social Organization of Spartanburg,

 Tommy is a native of Chesnee, SC and began his career at the young age of 16.
-Now 37 that gives him 21 years in funeral service.
+Now 40 that gives him 24 years in funeral service.
 He is a 1999 graduate of Chesnee High School and a 2003 graduate of Piedmont Technical College where he received his Funeral Directors Licenses that same year.
 He is licensed in both North and South Carolina and is also a Certified Crematory Operator .
 He was formerly a lead Funeral Director with Eggers Funeral Home and Crematory of Chesnee.
-He is a member of the South Carolina Funeral Directors Association, The National Funeral Directors Association, The Association of Professional Funeral Service Practice and the Cremation Association of North America.
-Tommy is a member of First Baptist Church of Mayo where he is a member of the Praise Team and Choir and also serves on the Budget and Finance and The Planning Committees.
+He is a member of the South Carolina Funeral Directors Association, The National Funeral Directors Association, The Association of Professional Funeral Service Practice and the Cremation Association of North America and attends View Church (Mountain View Baptist Church) in Boiling Springs.
 He is the son of Thomas "Dooley" and Darlene Robinson Harris and the grandson of Ansel and Freda Robinson and Vivian Harris Wilson.
 He has one sister Megan Harris Hines and husband Mark all of Chesnee.
 Tommy is proud to have to opportunity to serve his hometown and surrounding areas in providing another option in funeral service providing the finest at an affordable rate.

 Funeral AssociateRead Bio